SocialBot Grand Challenge FAQs

 What is the Alexa Skills Kit (ASK)?

 The Alexa Skills Kit (ASK) is a collection of free, self-service APIs, tools, documentation, and code samples that make it fast and easy for you to add skills to Alexa.
-Your team will use ASK to build, deploy, and test socialbots that are capable of conversing with millions of Alexa customers.
+Your team will use ASK to build, deploy, and test a SocialBot that is capable of conversing with millions of Alexa users.

 What is the goal of the challenge?

-The goal of the Socialbot Grand challenge is to advance several areas of conversational AI including natural language understanding (NLU), context modeling, dialog management, commonsense reasoning, natural language generation (NLG), and knowledge acquisition.
-The grand challenge objective is to create a socialbot that converses coherently and engagingly with humans on popular topics for 20 minutes while achieving a customer rating of at least 4.0/5.0.
+The goal of the SocialBot Grand challenge is to advance several areas of conversational AI including natural language understanding (NLU), context modeling, dialog management, commonsense reasoning, natural language generation (NLG), and knowledge acquisition.
+The grand challenge objective is to create a SocialBot that converses coherently and engagingly with humans on popular topics for 20 minutes while achieving a user rating of at least 4.0/5.0.

 How will winners be selected?

-Midway through the competition, a quarterfinal round will take place in which all socialbots that have been certified and published will be divided into two brackets randomly.
-An Amazon panel and Amazon customers will evaluate these socialbots, and the three socialbots selected by Amazon Alexa customers in each bracket, as well as at least one socialbot selected by the Amazon panel will advance to the semifinals.
+Following the first customer feedback phase a quarterfinal round will take place in which all SocialBots that have been certified and published will be divided into two brackets.
+Alexa users and Amazon will evaluate these SocialBots, and the three top SocialBots selected by Alexa users in each bracket, as well as at least one SocialBot selected by Amazon will advance to the semifinals.

-During the semifinals round, an Amazon panel and Amazon customers will evaluate the semifinalist socialbots (and other socialbots that have elected to continue during the semifinals round).
-Three socialbots selected by Amazon Alexa customers and at least two socialbots selected by the Amazon panel will advance to the finals.
+During the semifinals round, Alexa customers will evaluate the semifinalist SocialBots.
+Three SocialBots selected by Alexa users and at least two SocialBots selected by an Amazon panel will advance to the finals.

 Will this competition be judged like a Turing Test?

-No. The goal of the Alexa Prize is to create socialbots that engage in interesting, human-like conversations, not to make them indistinguishable from a human when compared side-by-side.
-While the socialbots built for the Alexa Prize will be human-like in some respects, they will be very different in others, and could easily reveal themselves in a Turing Test.
-For example, socialbots may have ready access to much more information than a human.
-Asking the socialbots to act human could diminish the customer experience and hinder the efforts of the participants to build the best socialbot to further conversational AI.
+No. The goal of the Alexa Prize is to create SocialBots that engage in interesting, human-like conversations, not to make them indistinguishable from a human when compared side-by-side.
+While the SocialBots built for the Alexa Prize will be human-like in some respects, they will be very different in others, and could easily reveal themselves in a Turing Test.
+For example, SocialBots may have ready access to much more information than a human.
+Asking the SocialBots to act like a human could diminish the customer experience and hinder the efforts of the participants to build the best SocialBot to further conversational AI.

-The final judging will be held in May 2020 at a location to be determined, with a science invention and innovation presentation review to follow.
+The finals event will be held in July 2023 at a location to be determined, with a science invention and innovation presentation review to follow.
 The competition results will be announced in August 2023.

 Can we use other funding to help us participate in this challenge?

 Yes, you may use other funding to support your team, subject to the terms described in the Official Rules.
-External funding will need to be disclosed by April 29, 2020.
+External funding must be disclosed to Amazon.

-By October 10, 2019, your team will be required to submit its socialbot for certification and publication by the Amazon Alexa team.
-After certification, you will enter the Internal Amazon Beta Period, where Amazon employees will test your socialbot and provide feedback.
-After the Internal Amazon Beta Period, we will allow Amazon Alexa customers to try your socialbot and provide feedback to you.
-Amazon may impose Availability Criteria, or requirements the socialbots must meet before it will be made available to Alexa users.
-Availability Criteria may include criteria such as a minimum average customer rating, uptime requirements, or an ability to consistently filter offensive content.
+Your team will be required to submit its SocialBot for certification and publication by the Amazon Alexa team.
+After certification, you will enter the Internal Amazon Beta Period, where Amazon employees will test your SocialBot and provide feedback.
+After the Internal Amazon Beta Period, we will allow Alexa users to try your SocialBot and provide feedback to you.
+Amazon may impose requirements that the SocialBots must meet before they will be made available to Alexa users.
+Such requirements may include, among other things, a minimum average customer rating, uptime requirements, or the ability to consistently filter offensive content.

 Will we publish our research from the Alexa Prize?

 Yes.
-Publishing research papers as an outcome of your work on the Alexa Prize is required for all teams participating in the competition, although teams should not publish Amazon confidential information, as described in the Official Rules.
+Publishing research papers as an outcome of your work on Alexa Prize is required for all teams participating in the competition, although teams may not publish Amazon confidential information, as described in the Official Rules.
 The Alexa Prize requires all teams to submit a technical paper for the Alexa Prize proceedings.
-Your socialbot will not be selected for the finals if your team does not submit a technical paper for Alexa Prize proceedings.
-Papers will be published at the end of the competition in an online Proceedings of the Alexa Prize, which will be publicly available.
+Your SocialBot will not be selected for the finals if your team does not submit a technical paper for Alexa Prize proceedings.
+Papers will be published online at the end of the competition and made publicly available.

-Teams may also publish research papers in third-party publications and conferences, as long as all papers are provided to Amazon for review at least two weeks before the submission deadlines and no research papers are published before the Alexa Prize proceedings are published without Amazon’s prior approval.
+Teams may also publish research papers in third-party publications and conferences, as long as all papers are provided to Amazon for review at least two weeks before the submission deadlines and no research papers are published before the Alexa Prize proceedings are published, unless Amazon approves otherwise in writing.

 Who will own the intellectual property rights in my submission?